 Online lending is getting more and more popular every year.
-Fintech, steadily disrupt the market after the market, and lending is not an exception.
-We all are familiar with the concept of online lending, but there is one aspect that can be a little bit overwhelming.
-Here we are speaking about payments and how they are managed on the lending platforms.
-It can be difficult to understand how cash flows from one user to another, how fees are charged and other money-related questions.
-In this article, we would like to shed some lights mainly on the payment flows between the lending process participants.
+Fintech steadily disrupts market after market, and lending is not an exception.
+We are all familiar with online lending, but one aspect can be overwhelming.
+Here we discuss payments and how they are managed on the lending platforms.
+It can be difficult to understand how cash flows from one user to another, how fees are charged, and other money-related questions.
+In this article, we would like to shed some light mainly on the payment flows between the lending process participants.

 How Lending Platforms Deal with Payments

-To make clear how money transactions are facilitating on the Internet, let’s have a look at some categories that are more understandable, like e-commerce.
-In the e-commerce, transaction flow is straightforward.
-There act multiple buyers and one seller.
-Money goes from buyers credit cards to the seller account.
+To clarify how money transactions are facilitated on the Internet, let’s look at some more understandable categories, like e-commerce.
+In e-commerce, transaction flow is straightforward.
+There are multiple buyers and one seller.
+Money goes from the buyer’s credit cards to the seller’s account.
 This payment process is relatively simple, from many to one.

 In the case of the marketplace, the process looks a little bit more complicated.
-To understand the payments within a marketplace, you have to know there are two flows: paying in and paying out.
+To understand the payments within a marketplace, you must know there are two flows: paying in and paying out.

-Frequently, in the marketplace platforms, roles of sellers and buyer are intersected.
-So, every seller can act like buyer and vice versa.
+Frequently, the roles of sellers and buyers intersect in the marketplace platforms.
+So, every seller can act like a buyer and vice versa.
 Therefore, the marketplace should be suitable for those changes and provide pay-in and pay-out in both directions.
 Here we have to manage one-to-many payments and many-to-many fund flows.

-To some extent, the lending platform is kind of a marketplace, where lenders and borrowers gather to fulfil their needs.
+To some extent, the lending platform is a marketplace where lenders and borrowers gather to fulfill their needs.
 You can attempt to treat payments on marketplace and lending platforms as identical.
-In the lending, also, exist two money flows.
+In lending, also exist two money flows.

 To manage those money transactions, online lenders prefer to accept loan payments through an ACH transfer directly.
 ACH (The Automated Clearing House) is an electronic system that performs funds moving between bank accounts.
 There are two types of ACH transfers: ACH debit and ACH credit.
-To complete ACH debit, you allow a third party (it can be a vendor or lender) to have direct access to your account to withdraw funds.
+To complete ACH debit, you allow a third party (a vendor or lender) to directly access your account to withdraw funds.

-To make this work for your lending site, you can use immediate solutions, which payment gateways providers offer or to use their API to initiate payouts to your users on the backend of the transaction.
+To make this work for your lending site, you can use immediate solutions, which payment gateway providers offer, or use their API to initiate payouts to your users on the backend of the transaction.
 We want to describe some gateway providers to give you an understanding of what you can expect.